-Google manages payments: All payments are managed by Google in open bidding.
-Whereas header bidding is managed by publishers and sometimes actual bid does not match the payment, which results in revenue loss.
+Google manages payments: All payments are manage by Google in open bidding.
+Whereas, header bidding is managed by publishers and sometimes actual bid does not match the payment, which results in revenue loss.

 Can Publishers Run Both Header Bidding and Open Bidding?

-Yes, publishers can run both of them and do experiments for better results.
+Yes, publishers can run both of them and do experiment for better results.
 Publishers should monitor and compare both of them.
 Results could vary for different publishers and can’t be predicted.
-But through experimenting publisher will know about the best bidding solution for them.
+But through experimenting publisher will know about best bidding solution for them.